-Please remember to look at your tenancy agreement to see if there are any restrictions on changing supplier/tariff before your proceed.
-You may need permission in writing from your landlord or agent.
+Hopefully you noticed before you committed to the tenancy whether there are any restrictions on changing supplier/tariff before you proceed.
+To cover yourself, it is advisable to get permission in writing from your landlord or agent before you change anything.

 - The name of the current tariff

-- The cost of energy in the last 12 months- The average household tariff is £1250, if you’re well over this, switch!
+- The cost of energy in the last 12 months.

-- An estimate of the next 12 months’ cost- This is based on what you’ve used in the last year and assumes you’ll use the same amount of energy.
+- An estimate of the next 12 months’ cost based on what you’ve used in the last year and assumes you’ll use the same amount.

 - Conditions of contract, including exit fees and end dates.

-- Discount information- Supplier must include details of discounts relating to your tariff compared to standard tariffs paid by a debit card.
+- Discount information – a supplier must include details of discounts relating to your tariff compared to standard tariffs paid by a debit card.

-- Switching info- A reminder that customers can switch but will likely only tell you about their own cheaper tariffs.
-Always do a full comparison.
+- Switching info - a reminder that customers can switch but will likely only tell you about their own cheaper tariffs.

 What bills don’t explain